-I'm Dr. Brenda Morton, an Associate Professor, Fulbright Scholar, and researcher.
+I'm Dr. Brenda Morton, an Associate Professor, Fulbright Scholar, Fulbright Specialist, and researcher.
+I teach and consult on trauma-responsive practices in P-16 schools and universities.

 Prior to joining the university, I was a middle and high school teacher.
 I absolutely LOVE teaching and working with all students, but in particular, students who have been labeled as “at-risk”.